ziyoung/better-wilcom-docs/wilcom-docs/Decorative/patterns/Apply_predefined_patterns.md

 ## To apply predefined patterns...

-1Select an [embroidery object](../../glossary/glossary) or not as required.
+1. Select an [embroidery object](../../glossary/glossary) or not as required.

-2Click the Carving Stamp icon.
+2. Click the Carving Stamp icon.
 The Use Pattern tab is open by default.

 ![patterns00127.png](assets/patterns00127.png)

-3Select a pattern set from the Set list.
+3. Select a pattern set from the Set list.
 The droplist contains predefined pattern sets as well as custom sets.
 Many are shared with other features such as Monogramming.

-4Select a predefined stamp pattern.
+4. Select a predefined stamp pattern.
 A thumbnail appears in the preview panel and the Use Stamp button is enabled.

-5Click the Use Stamp button and move the mouse pointer to the design window.
+5. Click the Use Stamp button and move the mouse pointer to the design window.

-6Move the mouse pointer to the desired position over the target object/s.
+6. Move the mouse pointer to the desired position over the target object/s.

 - Right-click to mirror the stamp.
 - Press Shift to prevent Auto Scroll.

-7Click the mouse button to fix the anchor point.
+7. Click the mouse button to fix the anchor point.

 ![patterns00130.png](assets/patterns00130.png)

-8Swivel the pattern about the anchor point to the desired guide point position.
+8. Swivel the pattern about the anchor point to the desired guide point position.

-9Optionally, with the Shift key pressed, resize the stamp while moving the mouse pointer.
+9. Optionally, with the Shift key pressed, resize the stamp while moving the mouse pointer.

-10Click the mouse button.
+10. Click the mouse button.

 - If you have pre-selected an object or objects, the stamp pattern is applied only to those objects.
 - If no objects are pre-selected, the stamp pattern is applied to any underlying objects.

-11Press Esc to exit the feature.
+11. Press Esc to exit the feature.

 Note: The Rename and Delete buttons are enabled whenever a custom stamp is selected.
 When the Rename button is clicked, the Rename Split Pattern dialog opens.